srihareendra/HR-Analytics/ConfigureIntegration.md

 ### STEP 2: Setting up an Integration Project

 Now that you have configured your connection to your source, we will create the mapping and move the data between the two systems.
 An integration project is composed of several components.
-These components include organizational objects, such as folder, and development objects such as mappings or variables
+These components include organizational objects, such as folder, and development objects such as mappings or variables.

 In the **Designer** navigator, click **New Project** in the toolbar of the **Projects** section.
 Enter the Name of the project, and **Save**.

 For more about ODI integration projects, click [here](https://docs.oracle.com/middleware/1212/odi/ODIDG/projects.htm#ODIDG311).